oknk/seaquence/guide.md

 # Guide

-This guide goes over the features of Seaquence ranging from basics to some hidden tricks.
+To get the most out of Seaquence, read this guide.
+It includes the basics and some hidden tricks.

 More questions?
 [Contact us](/seaquence/contact).